ExpressVPN China: How to Use It, Best Servers & Setup Tips

 This done, move over to the “Advanced” tab and click the boxes for IPv6 protection and DNS protection, then click “OK.”
 These will ensure that you don’t have any leaks of your real IP address or DNS address.
 That done, you’re good to go.

-What to do if ExpressVPN is blocked in China
+What to do if ExpressVPN China is blocked

 As we mentioned earlier, ExpressVPN has been blocked by the Chinese government before.
 They’re good at getting up-and-running again, but even so, there are things you can try out before giving up: